TOMToolkit/tom_hermes/README.md

 [![pypi](https://img.shields.io/pypi/v/tom-hermes.svg)](https://pypi.python.org/pypi/tom-hermes)

 # tom_hermes
-This module adds the [Hermes](https://hermes.lco.global) dataservice to the TOM Toolkit.
+This module adds the [Hermes](https://hermes.lco.global) dataservice and messaging portal to the TOM Toolkit.
-Using this module, TOMs can query targets in the Hermes alert archive.
+Using this module, TOMs can query targets in the Hermes alert archive as well as submitting targets as messages via Hermes.

 ## Installation